-The expected commercial conversion quantity for THE's market area has been calculated to be 1 TWh in the direction from high CV gas to low CV gas and 25TWh in the direction from low CV gas to high CV gas by the end of the current gas year (30 September 2023).
-For the next gas year, we expect a commercial conversion quantity from high CV gas to low CV gas of 15 TWh on the basis of historical data and forecasts at a significantly reduced conversion fee of 0.21 EUR/MWh.
-Due to the expected change of conversion direction and taking into account the significantly reduced conversion fee, no conversion in the direction from low CV gas to high CV gas is forecast under the model.
+The expected commercial conversion quantity for THE's market area has been calculated to be 0 TWh in the direction from high CV gas to low CV gas and 9TWh in the direction from low CV gas to high CV gas by the end of the current gas year (30 September 2024).
+For the next gas year, we continue to expect no commercial conversion quantity from high CV gas to low CV gas despite the reduced conversion fee of 0.00 EUR/MWh.
+Taking into account the still prevailing flow situation, commercial conversion in the direction from low CV gas to high CV gas is forecast based on historical data and forecasts.

-Figure 15 shows the commercial conversion quantities recorded in the previous gas years and the projected quantities expected for the current conversion period and the next conversion period.
-Up until the 2020/21 gas year, the quantities are shown for each old market area.
-Thereafter they are shown for the merged THE market area.
+Figure 8 shows the commercial conversion quantities recorded in the previous gas years and the projected quantities expected for the current conversion period and the next conversion period.
 Dark colours represent the quantities in the gas year in the direction from high CV gas to low CV gas, while light colours represent the opposite direction from low CV gas to high CV gas; hatched bars represent projected data.